Different Ways to Split Bills (50 50, by Usage, by Income)

 The Equal Split Method (50/50)

-The most common and straightforward approach.
+The most common approach.
 Everyone pays the same amount regardless of individual consumption or income differences.

 ✅ Best For: